 PY3P is required for British Psychological Society Graduate Basis for Chartered Membership (BPS GBC).
+Students are given priority access to neuroscience-related projects.

-Students will normally take 60 credits of optional modules from a list provided by the School.
+Students will normally take 60 credits of optional modules from a list provided by the School, of which at least 20 credits must have a neuroscience focus.